ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {:preview: .preview}
 {:important: .important}

-# Point-in-time Recovery
+# Point-in-time Recovery (PITR)
 {: #pitr}

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition Point-In-Time Recovery (PITR) is available for select clients.{: preview}

-The API for earliest recovery point and the restore do not currently use PITR capabilities.
+The APIs for earliest recovery point and restore do not currently use PITR capabilities.
 They are provided as a shim so that external applications can begin testing the feature.
-In its current phase, {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition Point-In-Time Recovery (PITR) requires the submission of a support ticket. {: important}
+In its current phase, {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition PITR requires the submission of a support ticket. {: important}

-{{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers Point-In-Time Recovery (PITR) using any timestamp greater than the earliest available recovery point.
+{{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers PITR using any timestamp greater than the earliest available recovery point.
 To discover the earliest recovery point through the API, use the [point-in-time-recovery timestamp endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability).

 ```sh
 {